mapninja/Earthsys144/Labs/Week_07/Haunted_Sheetmapper.md

 ## Publish your map with your AFS Web Space Pages:

-**Note that AFS Web Interface has been discontinued and it is now necessary to use a SecureFTP Client to login to your AFS Web Server Space**
+You can use Secure File Transfer Protocol (SFTP) to publish your index.html page to your Stanford AFS web hosting server space.

-I am in the process of rewriting this section of the Lab Instructions.
-Here are the University IT Instructions, which are not great, and need to have their screenshots updated, but are sufficient if you are brave and resourceful (you are):
+University IT maintains Instructions, which are not great, and need to have their screenshots updated, but are sufficient if you are brave and resourceful (you are):

 ### Download the SecureFX Client: